MaximilianBeckers/FDRthresholding/readme.md

 The software is written in Python and itself dependent on EMAN2 and NumPy libraries.

-For incorporation of the local amplitude scaling (LocScale) procedue, additional libraries as SPARX, SciPy and mpi4py are needed, as described here:  https://git.embl.de/jakobi/LocScale/wikis/home
+For incorporation of the local amplitude scaling (LocScale) procedue, mpi4py is needed in order to use parallelisation, as described here:  https://git.embl.de/jakobi/LocScale/wikis/home

 ### Installing